Planted Tank Gear Planted aquarium gear

 Do I really need a dual-stage regulator?

-Single-stage regulators can end-of-tank-dump — a sudden CO2 spike as the cylinder empties.
+Single-stage regulators can end-of-tank-dump, which is a sudden CO2 spike as the cylinder empties.
 That's bad for fish.
 Dual-stage prevents this.

 How much does a full CO2 setup cost?

 Expect $200–$400 all-in for regulator, cylinder, tubing, diffuser, check valve, bubble counter, and drop checker.
-Skimp on the regulator and you'll pay for it in dead fish.
+The regulator is the wrong place to chase the lowest possible price.

 Keep reading